-- Students should be able to define and explain key concepts and apply a range of related mathematical routines and procedures in relation to the topics studied. - 2.
-Students should be able to apply mathematical processes in non-routine contexts and analyse and discuss these applications of mathematics in their areas of study. - Students should be able to use technology to produce results and carry out analysis in situations requiring problem solving, modelling or investigative techniques in their area of study.
+- On completion of this unit the student should be able to define and explain key concepts as specified in the content from the areas of study and apply a range of related mathematical routines and procedures. - 2.
+On completion of this unit the student should be able to apply mathematical processes in non-routine contexts, including situations with some open-ended aspects requiring investigative, modelling or problem-solving techniques or approaches, and analyse and discuss these applications of mathematics. - 3.
+On completion of this unit the student should be able to apply computational thinking and use numerical, graphical, symbolic and statistical functionalities of technology to develop mathematical ideas, produce results and carry out analysis in situations requiring investigative, modelling or problem-solving techniques or approaches.

-Assessment is based on school-assessed coursework (SACs) contributing 34% to the study score, and two end-of-year examinations.
-These examinations comprise a one-hour short answer style examination without access to a calculator (set by VCAA) contributing 22% to the study score and a two-hour multiple choice and analysis examination with access to a calculator (set by VCAA) contributing 44% to the study score.
+Assessment is based on school-assessed coursework (SACs) contributing 40% to the study score, and two end-of year examinations covering all areas of study.
+These examinations comprise a one-hour short answer style and some extended-answer questions examination without access to a CAS calculator contributing 20% to the study score and a two-hour multiple choice and extended response examination with access to a CAS calculator and a bound reference contributing 40% to the study score.

-VCE MUSIC
+MUSIC